Full-Precision and Ternarised Neural Networks with Tunnel-Diode Activation Functions: Computing and Physics Perspectives: General discussion

-The successful adaption of the characteristic I-V curve of a tunnel diode as an activation function for neural networks raises interesting questions on the underlying mechanisms causing the improved performance and potential future applications.
+The successful adaptation of the characteristic $I-V$ curve of a tunnel diode, and the quantum-tunnelling mechanism that underpins it, as an activation function for neural networks raises interesting questions about the underlying reasons for its improved performance and its potential future applications.
 TDAF exhibited superior training dynamics, stability and accuracy on the MNIST dataset compared with the sigmoid and ReLU activation functions.
-This suggests that the TDAF creates a simpler loss landscape when compared to ReLU and sigmoid.
+Alongside demonstrating the ability of TDAF to function as a quantiser for ternary neural network models, this suggests that TDAF produces a more efficient computing landscape compared with traditional machine learning activation functions.

 The mechanism behind the superior performance of TDAF can potentially be explained by exploring the physical phenomena present in tunnel diodes---in particular, the effect of QT.
 The physically nonlinear (non-monotonic) nature of the TDAF, created by two positive differential resistance regions separated by a region of negative differential resistance, allows for efficient exploration of the local loss landscape, which may contribute to increased stability in training whilst exploring a broader area of the local optimisation landscape.